DDA nod to draft policy for dynamic parking norms | Science-Environment

 - India

-The draft policy for ''dynamic parking norms'' for Delhi, which includes provision to factor in number and size of dwelling units instead of built-up area, was on Tuesday approved by the DDA, officials said.
+The draft policy for ''dynamic parking norms'' for Delhi, which includes provision to factor in number and size of dwelling units instead of built-up area for residential projects, was on Tuesday approved by the DDA, officials said.

 The decision was taken during the Authority meeting of the urban body, chaired by Delhi Lt Governor Anil Baijal.